 A consultant visited our offices to review and document our current processes and procedures, then highlighted any areas that did not meet the requirements of the standard.

-Any changes needed to existing processes and procedures were made.
+Any changes needed to existing processes and procedures are made.

-An auditor visits our office on an annual basis to check that all of the documented processes are being following and once they are satisfied a new certificate is issued .
+An auditor visits our office annually to check that all of the documented processes are being followed, and once they are satisfied, a new certificate is issued.

 How can you choose a certification body?

 For organisations in the UK, ISO 9001 recognition is at its most valuable when certified by a UKAS accredited certification body who will independently audit your organisation and provide you with ISO 9001 certification.
 You can find comparable international bodies through the International Accreditation Forum.

 - Check if the certification body is accredited and uses the relevant CASCO standard.